minagishl/maze/README.md

 ## Overview

+> **Note:** When you accessed the website, you probably thought it was “old-fashioned.
+> That's because we use old designs against cutting-edge technology to familiarize various generations!

 **Self-Learning Maze Generator and Player** is an interactive web game that features automatically generated mazes and a self-learning mechanism.
 The player moves within the maze while using Q-learning to learn the optimal route.
 Since the maze is randomly generated each time, new challenges await with every playthrough.

 ## Features